hadysata/KFUPM-semester-progress-bar/README.md

 [optional footer(s)]
 ```

-The commit contains the following structural elements, to communicate intent to the consumers of your library:
+The commit contains the following structural elements:

 - **fix:** a commit of the type `fix` patches a bug in the codebase.